Occupation: Law Enforcement Officer

 Back when I was about 7 years old, my mother was a barber at Lee Winteregg’s Barbershop in Englewood, Ohio.
 The shoe shiner, a 15 year-old Englewood Police Explorer, would come by the shop on his moped with his handcuffs, CB radio, and get me excited about police work.
 In 1995, eight years later, I too became an Englewood Police Explorer and that same shoe shiner was a police officer and my Explorer advisor.

 In 1999, I was hired by a private contractor to work with local law enforcement agencies performing undercover narcotics investigations.
-After completing the undercover academy, I landed assignments in Dayton (OH), Evansville (IN), Gary (IN), and Kansas City.
-In 2002, I returned to Ohio and conducted undercover drug buys for local law enforcement while I retorted to SCC to finish my coursework.
+After completing the undercover academy, I landed assignments in Ohio, Indiana, Kansas, Missouri, Nebraska, Oklahoma, and Iowa.
+In 2002, I returned to Ohio and conducted undercover drug buys for local law enforcement while I retorted to Sinclair to finish my coursework.
 After finally obtaining my associates degree, I became a police officer and have worked in law enforcement ever since.

-A few years ago while working as a police officer, a supervisor once told me I was not permitted to run license plates on vehicles parked on private property through our computer database.
-A few months later, another supervisor advised me I could’t cite someone for speed on a roadway outside of our municipal jurisdiction.
-In both instances, the supervisors were wrong and I had the case law to support my position.
+Years ago, while working as a police officer, a supervisor once told me I was not permitted to run license plates on vehicles parked on private property through our NCIC/LEADS database.
+A few months later, another supervisor advised me I could not cite someone for speed on a roadway outside of our municipal jurisdiction.
+In both instances, the supervisors were wrong (though I dare not tell them they were wrong) and the law supported my position.
 In the following months, I attended training events and seminars throughout the state and in neighboring states.
-Most officers I encountered displayed the same deficient knowledge of case laws that were critical to their daily functions as police officers.
-I recognized this shortfall wasn’t their ignorance, but lack of resources and the priority placed on legal subject matters was absent ab initio.
-When I went through the police academy, the legal curriculum consisted primarily of criminal law sections and lacked procedural law and case law subject matters.
-In fact, my 151 pages of required notes only contained four case citations.
+Most officers I encountered displayed the same deficient knowledge of case law that were critical to their daily functions as police officers.
+I recognized this shortfall was not their ignorance, but lack of resources and the priority placed on legal subject matters was absent ab initio.
+When I went through the police academy, the legal curriculum consisted primarily of criminal law sections and lacked procedural and case law subject matters.
+In fact, in my 151 pages of notes, only four cases were mentioned.
+The lack of legal education amongst law enforcement was confirmed in 2013 when a revealed only 49% of officers receive AT LEAST annual legal training, 31% of officers receive legal training ‟rarely ever,” and 20% of officers ‟never” receive legal updates.

 I was fortunate to be exposed to law enforcement at a young age through the programs I mentioned earlier.
 My case law knowledge and hunger to learn law itself would cease to exist if it were not for my sublime instructors preaching the importance of them.
 Therein lies the problem - these people all appeared prior to my graduating from the police academy.
-A college degree is not required to attend a police academy and academy curriculum does not emphasize case law enough.
-But yet knowledge of codified law and case law is so important that an officer may be civilly and criminally liable subject to the under color of law doctrine if their conduct is contrary to well-settled law, even if their conduct is performed in good faith.
-It is as if officers are required to have complete knowledge of their respective federal circuit, state supreme court, and U.S. Supreme Court rulings while making split second decisions while jurors and attorneys have the hindsight of 20/20 for their judgments.
+A college degree is not required to attend a police academy and the academy curriculum does not emphasize case law enough.
+But yet knowledge of codified and case law is so important that an officer may be civilly and criminally liable under the color of law doctrine if their conduct is contrary to well-settled law, even if their conduct is performed in good faith.
+It is as if officers are required to have complete knowledge of their respective federal circuit, state supreme court, and U.S. Supreme Court rulings while making split second decisions while jurors and attorneys have the the timely hindsight of 20/20 for scrutinize officers’ judgments.

 I thank everyone for their support and encourage everyone to email me if you have any feature requests, accolades, or constructive feedback.